- Course outlines should include the academic integrity principle statement and refer students to the catalog for more information.

 4. Be familiar with the guidelines for sanctions to determine an appropriate sanction for the type of violation.

 - A list of common instructor–imposed sanctions for various violations of academic integrity can be found in the academic integrity sanctions area.

 - Instructors are encouraged to use these guidelines to ensure consistency and fairness in assessing student sanctions.

-- If more time is needed to decide on the case, give the student a reasonable time frame for a response.
-A grade of Incomplete may also be assigned by the instructor if academic integrity is in question at the time grades are due and the instructor requires more time to resolve the issue.
+- If the faculty member needs more time to decide on the case, give the student a reasonable timeframe for a response.
+A grade of Incomplete may also be assigned by the instructor if academic integrity is in question at the time grades are due and the instructor or AIC require more time to resolve the issue.
 (See Academic Policies and Procedures in the catalog for more details on “Incomplete Grades.”)

 7. After notifying the student of the sanction in writing by University e-mail, complete the academic integrity violation report form which can be found on the academic integrity website.

 8. The completed academic integrity violation report form and other pertinent documents must be submitted as soon as possible, but not later than 14 calendar days after the meeting unless there are exceptional circumstances and an extension has been granted by the AIC chair.